-Partial orchiectomy is an option for the management of testicular malignancy in a select group of patients in whom radical orchiectomy is not desirable, including those with a solitary testicle, bilateral concurrent malignancies and a desire for paternity or being independent from androgen supplementation.
+Partial orchiectomy is an option for the management of testicular malignancy in a select group of patients in whom radical orchiectomy is not desirable, including those with a solitary testicle, bilateral concurrent malignancies and a desire for paternity or being independent of androgen supplementation.

 The penis can be affected by a number of issues that cause mental and physical problems in men.
 Disease, accidents, and previous surgeries can all cause issues that affect the penis.
-Issues can cause pain in the penis in which reconstructive surgery can address.
+Issues can cause pain in the penis which reconstructive surgery can address.

 SSR can be useful in a number of circumstances.
-This includes couples who wish to try for a baby after a previous vasectomy but vasectomy reversal either isn’t suitable or isn’t desired, and when couples are unable to conceive due to a diagnosis of azoospermia due to blockages (obstructive azoospermia).
+This includes couples who wish to try for a baby after a previous vasectomy but vasectomy reversal either isn’t suitable or isn’t desired and when couples are unable to conceive due to a diagnosis of azoospermia due to blockages (obstructive azoospermia).

 Sperm retrieval locates and removes the sperm from the male testicles.
-The procedure is done in several cases including if a patient has an obstruction or blockage in his tubules and non obstructive azoospermia.
+The procedure is done in several cases including if a patient has an obstruction or blockage in his tubules and non-obstructive azoospermia.

 TESA is a similar procedure to PESA, another form of surgical sperm removal, except that rather than taking sperm directly from the epididymis (this is the ‘sperm reservoir’ found at the back of each testis), with TESA, some sperm tubules (which produce sperm cells) are aspirated from the testes, and then sperm is extracted from these.